lambdamikel/microtronic-2095-arduino-emulator/README.md

 Connect the cable.
 Power up the Uno.
 Power up the Microtronic.
 If the SD Card cannot be initialized correctly, the LCD display should say so.
-If the SD Card is working correctly, you will see the main screen, which allows you to select PGM1 via the left LCD button and PGM2 with the right LCD button.
+If the SD Card is working correctly, you will see the main screen, which allows you to select PGM1 via the Left LCD button (buttons are capitalized in the following) and PGM2 with the Right LCD button.
 Notice that the rightmost button is the hardware reset button of the Uno.
 The leftmost button is the Select button, and I am using the second button from the left (right of Select) for Cancel.
 Pressing any of these from the main screen will just bring an info message.

-To save and load:
+To save and load a program:

 #### PGM2 - Saving a Program to SD Card

 Have the program in Microtronic memory.
 Then, enter `PGM 2` on the Microtronic.
-Next, use the Right button on the emulator.
+Next, use the Right LCD button on the emulator.
 You will now be asked to create a file name for the program you are about to save.
-Filenames are 8 characters long; thè `.MIC` extension is added automatically.
+Filenames are 8 characters long; the `.MIC` extension is added automatically.
 Just use the Up and Down keys for character selection.
 You can advance to the next character with the Right key.
 Notice that the leftmost key (Select) enters the filename and